Chilean Cocktail Vol.3

 CHILEAN COCKTAIL vol 3

-Deeply rooted in the traditions of their country, and resolutely contemporary in their artistic approach, they explore materials as diverse as copper, resin, wool, organza, horsehair, and even used roll-on deodorant containers…
+Deeply rooted in their country’s traditions, yet resolutely contemporary in their artistic approach, they explore materials as diverse as copper, resin, wool, organza, horsehair, and used deodorant roll-ons…

-They define themselves as jewelry makers, claiming their identity as both artisans and artists, and their works tell stories of lived experience and a strong connection to their homeland.
+They define themselves as jewelers, identifying as artisans as much as artists, and their works tell a story of lived experience and a strong connection to their homeland, Chile.

-Ana, Maca, Rita, Yael, Monoco, Vania, and Valeria are the seven magical ingredients of a high-voltage artistic cocktail that invites you to let go of your usual frame of reference.
+Ana, Maca, Rita, Yael, Monoco, Vania, and Valeria are the seven magical ingredients of a high-octane artistic cocktail that invites you to let go of your preconceptions.

 Artists